 How do Millennials in the workplace select vendors of products and services?

 There’s been plenty of articles written about how to target Millennial consumers.
-But what about reaching them as buyers or influencers of decisions related to the purchasing of products and services necessary to run, for example, a mortgage company?
+But what about reaching them as buyers, or decision influencers, related to the purchasing of services necessary to make your mortgage company run smoothly and efficiently?
 Many times, they are the “gatekeepers” if not the final decision-makers you need to impress.